Aesthetic Clinic Business Strategy: A Roadmap to Market Leadership

 The Go-To Destination: By addressing specific concerns through a "Clinic Within a Clinic" model, you can develop a reputation that attracts clients from further afield, effectively removing you from the local price-war cycle.

-2. Eliminating "Zombie Zones" through Performance Analysis
+2. Eliminating "Whitespace" through Performance Analysis

-Underutilised time slots — what we term "Zombie Zones" — are the silent killers of clinic profitability.
+Underutilised time slots — what we term "whitespace" — are the silent killers of clinic profitability.
 To combat this, move away from tracking total revenue in isolation and adopt a Rate Per Minute (RPM) metric.
 This allows for a direct, objective comparison between a 15-minute injectable treatment and a 90-minute body contouring session.

 Strategic Scheduling